Wociao/starter-academic/content/project/viewport-prediction-in-live-vr-video-streaming/index.md

   detection; human computer interaction.
 date: 2020-10-05T08:10:03.955Z
-summary: We implement LiveMotion, LiveObj, LiveROI and LiveDeep for exploring using video content to prediction the user preference in the runtime.
+summary: We implement LiveMotion, LiveObj, LiveROI and LiveDeep for exploring using video content to prediction the user preference in the runtime.d
 draft: false
 featured: false
 authors: